kaloraat/kaloraat/README.md

-# kaloraat

-## Helper tool for generating NodeJs API with Full Authentication 🐸
+## Generat NodeJs MongoDB API with Full Authentication in seconds 🐸

+- Ready to use API with login and register system
+- Includes forgot password and reset password feature
+- Folder structure includig routes and controllers

 #### Install Globally